 These delicious whole grain chocolate chip peanut butter bars are made with all real ingredients, and are as easy to make as mix, press, and bake.
 You can find even more easy cookies on the Simple Cookie Recipes page.

-This bar cookie fits all the requirements of a cookie for my family: quick, includes chocolate, easy, real ingredients, chocolate, and delicious.
+This chocolate chip peanut butter bars recipe fits all the requirements of a good cookie for my family: it's quick, includes chocolate, is easy, all the ingredients are real, there's chocolate, and they're delicious.

-This is also a bar cookie that I would feel much better giving my kids for a snack than so-called “healthy” store granola bars.
-It’s made with whole wheat and oats, brown sugar or sucanat, and butter.
+These chocolate chip peanut butter bars are made with whole wheat and oats, brown sugar, and butter.
 Compare that to the ingredients on pretty much any of the snack foods available today and I think it's a clear winner.
-Real, whole food always trumps, and this is fast and easy, too.
+Real, whole food always trumps, and this recipe happens to be fast and easy, too - always a plus, right?